semilleroCV/BreastCATT/README.md

 ## Architecture

-BreastCATT implements a sophisticated multimodal vision transformer with the following components:
+Our paper implements a multimodal vision-language transformer with the following components:

 - **Vision Encoder**: ViT implementation with configurable depths and attention heads
 - **Language Model**: GatorTron-based text processing for multimodal fusion